PanHyridae/Safeguard-For-PokemonGO/README.md

 Safeguard is a Barebones Android app using a background service, which will give notifications and dialogs every 15 minutes to keep people safe and aware of their surroundings while playing Pokemon GO.
+This project is unfinished due to school, other projects, and because Niantic themselves have put in many warnings in Ingress and Pokemon GO, making this app, in my opinion, almost useless.
+But the code is still here for people to use if they wish.
 ````
  <Safeguard - A Pokemon GO Safety app for Android>
     Copyright (C) 2016  Marlon Jones MJonesDev